-This 45 - 60 minute performance will showcase Ian’s unique, often humourous, and sometimes thoughtful take on life, love, and lumbago.
-Drawing on reminiscences from his youth, his observation of life in general and his background in mental health, Ian will attempt to weave a pathway between growing up with his Nanna, negotiating the trials of growing older, poetry and love and the anxiety this can all cause.
+This 45 - 60 minute performance (length can be changed to suit needs of group), taken from his one man show of the same name, will showcase Ian’s unique, often humourous, and sometimes thoughtful take on life, love, and lumbago.
+Drawing on reminiscences from his youth, his observation of life in general and his background in mental health, Ian will attempt to weave a pathway between such diverse matters as growing up with his Nanna, negotiating the trials of growing older, love in it's various forms and the anxiety all this can cause in life.
 Ian combines his love of poetry with comedic storytelling and anecdotes of everyday events we can all relate to.
-He is keen to demonstrate that poetry does not have to be highbrow and esoteric, but is open to all and has real relevance to everyday life and the world we live in and can tell stories about everyone’s life.
+He is keen to demonstrate that poetry does not have to be highbrow and esoteric, but is open to all and has real relevance to everyday life.
+It is about the world we live in and stories about everyone’s life.
 He hopes to make people laugh and think in equal measure.
+Recommendations: 'His material is observational, amusing and self-deprecating on occasions.
+We had one hilarious poem about buying wives and partners gifts and one about blokes phoning from the supermarket when they could not understand the list (we've all been there....).
+All our members said what a lovely evening they had.'
+Thropton WI.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: